klahrich/chiefhustler/content/posts/purchased-baba.md

 I have a ~1% position.
 I'm happy to double down if the stock keeps dipping.

+Of the risks I enumerated above, the one that bothers me the most is the delisting threat, because I don't think that my shitty Canadian broker would allow me to salvage anything.
+If it wasn't for this risk, I would make this a much bigger position.

 _P.S.
 While I respect anyone who is able to do fundamental valuation on this company based on normalized steady-state cashflow, ROIIC, cost of capital, future growth expectations, and what-not...I think this opportunity is a good example of "you don't have to be a stock market genius"._

 ---